Millennials and Marriage

 “The change among young people is particularly striking,” says Susan Brown, a sociology professor at Bowling Green State University.
 “The characteristics of young married couples today signal a sustained decline [in divorce rates] in the coming years.”

-The difference with baby boomers is dramatic.
+The difference with the baby boomer generation is dramatic.
 Boomers marry and divorce throughout their life cycle, even well into their 70’s.

 This new study indicates that the epidemic of boomer divorce may finally have leveled out, but baby boomers continue to divorce at much higher levels than any previous generations for which we have data.